How are you promoting customer loyalty?

-On the flip side, bringing in new customers can cost five to 10 times more than selling to your current customers, which means a loyalty program is one of the most cost-effective ways a brand can increase ROI.
+On the flip side, bringing in new customers can cost anywhere from five to 25 times more than selling to your current customers, which means a loyalty program is one of the most cost-effective ways a brand can increase ROI.

 Successful Examples of Customer Loyalty

 One of the most notable customer loyalty programs is the Amazon Prime membership.
 This is a subscription-based service with one yearly fee.
 With the subscription, customers get free two-day shipping and streaming capabilities through Prime Video.

 This program has been an incredible success for Amazon.
 Research has found that Prime members spend an average of $1,300 per year on the website, compared to $700 a year from non-Prime members.

 Arguably one of the most successful mobile apps to ever exist, 23.4 million people aged 14 and older will use the Starbucks app to make a purchase at least once every six months.
 That’s 1.4 million more than Apple Pay and twice the amount that will use Google Pay.

 The app’s ease of use lets customers load a certain amount of money on to their mobile device that can be used to pay for items in-store.
 Customers can also order from their mobile device and pick up at their closest store.
 With every mobile purchase, customers earn “stars,” which are rewards can be redeemed for free drinks or other treats.

 Some companies go the charitable route in order to promote customer loyalty.
 For every pair of shoes purchased, TOMS donates a pair to a person in need.
 According to their website, they’ve donated 86 million pairs of shoes to date.